24/7 Support Line - Call Now

 This professional evaluation could also include self-reported assessments like AUDIT or CAGE questionnaires to gather more data from patient alcohol consumption history and also to screen for a specific alcohol-related problem.

-Semi-Structured Assessment for the Genetics of Alcoholism (SSAGA)
+What is the Semi-Structured Assessment for the Genetics of Alcoholism (SSAGA)

 The Semi-Structured Assessment for the Genetics of Alcoholism (SSAGA) is a comprehensive interview protocol that is specifically designed to assess alcohol use disorder while explicitly focusing on genetic and environmental factors.
 Collaborative Study developed this standardized tool on the Genetics of Alcoholism (COGA), and physicians and researchers have extensively used it to collect data from the patients drinking history, family history of alcohol use disorder, and psychiatric symptoms, among other factors.